Parsl/parsl/parsl/tests/site_tests/README.rst

 Assuming the site tests are supported on your site, here's how you run tests::

-  1. Checkout the git tag/hash for testing
+  1. Checkout parsl into a *shared filesystem* with the right git tag/hash for testing
      * If you are running tests on a system where the $HOME is not mounted on compute nodes checkout to $WORK / $SCRATCH or the equivalent.
 For eg, Comet and Stampede2
   2. `cd parsl/tests/site_tests`
   3. `bash conda_setup.sh`
+  4. Update parsl/parsl/tests/configs/local_user_opts.py with user specific options.
-  4. Now check if the setup script is available at `~/setup_parsl_test_env.sh`
+  5. Now check if the setup script is available at `~/setup_parsl_test_env.sh`
-  5. Go back to the parsl root dir
+  6. Go back to the parsl root dir
+  7. Reinstall parsl, if you've made config changes in step 3 or 4.
+        >>> pip install .
-  6. Run tests with `make site_test`
+  8. Run tests with `make site_test`

 Adding a new site